-Send urgent or sensitive reports directly to firstname.lastname@example.org.
-Use our public key to keep your message safe and please provide us with a secure way to respond.
-We’ll get back to you as soon as we can, usually within 24 hours.
-Please follow up or ping us on Twitter if you don’t hear back.
+Send urgent or sensitive reports directly to firstname.lastname@example.org, and use our public key to keep your messages safe.
+We’ll get back to you as soon as possible, usually within 24 hours.
+Please provide us with a secure way to respond.
+If you haven't heard from us in 24 hours, follow up or ping us on Twitter.
 For requests that aren’t urgent or sensitive: submit a support request.

-We work with security researchers to keep up with the state-of-the-art in web security.
-Have you discovered a web security flaw that might impact our products?
-Please let us know.
-If you submit a report, here’s what will happen:
+We work with security researchers to keep up with state-of-the-art web security.
+If you've discovered a web security flaw that might impact our products, please let us know.
+Here’s what happens when you submit a report:

-The following members of the Internet community have contributed to the identification and closure of security issues in DNSimple in a responsible fashion:
+The following members of the Internet community have responsibly contributed to the identification and closure of security issues in DNSimple:

 All credit card transactions are processed using secure encryption.
 Card information is transmitted, stored, and processed securely on a PCI-Compliant network.
 We currently use Chargify and Stripe for processing all one-time and recurring payments.
 More information about Chargify's PCI compliance may be found on the Chargify site.
 More information about Stripe's PCI compliance may be found on the Stripe site.